omsingh10/Blockchain1/README.md

-# Blockchain-Based Supply Chain Management System
+f# Blockchain-Based Supply Chain Management System

 A comprehensive blockchain-powered platform that ensures end-to-end visibility, security, and efficiency in the supply chain.
 The platform provides real-time, immutable tracking of goods, enabling stakeholders to access verified and tamper-proof data at every stage of the product journey.